risingnh/NewPipe/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] I checked, but didn't find any duplicates of this issue in the repo. <!-- Seriously, check.
 O_O -->
 - [ ] I have read the contribution guidelines given at https://github.com/TeamNewPipe/NewPipe/blob/HEAD/.github/CONTRIBUTING.md.
 - [ ] This issue contains only one feature request.
-I will open one issue per feature I want to request.
+I will open one issue for every feature I want to request.

 #### Describe the feature you want